b-venter/Matrix-Docker-install/README.md

 # Matrix-Docker-install
-Installing full Matrix, Element (Riot) and coTURN with Docker and Traefik(v2.2)
+Installing full Matrix, Element (Riot) and coTURN with Docker and Traefik(v2.2).

+Much of what I post here was gained with information from Jon Neverland's posts [here](https://jonnev.se/matrix-homeserver-synapse-v0-99-1-1-with-traefik/), [here](https://jonnev.se/riot-web-for-matrix-with-docker-and-traefik/) and [here](https://jonnev.se/traefik-with-docker-and-lets-encrypt/).

 **Jump to:**
 [1.
 Introduction and overview](#1-introduction-and-overview)